U1Kemp/NLP_Assignments/README.md

 # NLP Assignment
-Assignments for the NLP course offered in (August 2024 - November 2024)
+Assignments for the NLP course (August 2024 - November 2024) offered in CMI